 What to Prepare and or Pack

-- Good walking shoes, sunscreen, hat and bug spray (this is the great outdoors) as well as a water bottle.
+- Good walking shoes, sunscreen, hat and bug spray.
+You’re in nature after all.
+Oh, and don’t forget a water bottle.

 - Snacks, groceries or meals depending on what time of the season you are visiting, for how long and what time of day.